 What Not to Expect from Hemp Oil

-Hemp oil is not the same as CBD oil, and you should not expect the same medicinal benefits when using hemp oil.
-CBD oil is produced using the stalks, flowers, and leaves of the hemp plants, which contain a much higher concentration of CBD and other cannabinoids.
+Hemp oil is not the same as CBD oil.
+You should not expect the same medicinal benefits when using hemp oil.
+CBD oil is produced using the stalks, flowers, and leaves of the hemp plants.
+These contain a much higher concentration of CBD and other cannabinoids.

 Hemp oil comes from the small seeds of the Cannabis sativa plant.
 The seeds don’t contain the same levels of compounds as the plant itself does.
 However, they do have a rich profile of fatty acids, nutrients, and useful bioactive compounds.

-The main drawback of hemp oil (when comparing it to CBD oil), is that it doesn’t contain any cannabinoids (CBD, THC, etc.), terpenes, or other medicinal compounds that are in the stalks, leaves, and flowers of the cannabis plant.
-In other words, it doesn’t provide any of the benefits associated with whole-plant hemp extracts, like CBD oil.
+Compared to CBD oil, hemp oil’s main drawback is the lack of cannabinoids, terpenes, or other medicinal compounds in the stalks, leaves, and flowers of the cannabis plant.
+It doesn’t provide any of the benefits associated with whole-plant hemp extracts, like CBD oil.

 Final Thoughts on Hemp Oil